microsoft/Azure-Kinect-Sensor-SDK/src/python/k4a/docs/building.md

 ### Building the HTML Documentation

 A Doxygen settings file is provided in the project directory.

-Run doxygen using the settings file to create the html documentation.
+1. Run doxygen using the settings file to create the html documentation.
+    `doxygen Doxyfile`

+The output files are put in the build/docs/ folder.
+The main page is build/docs/html/index.html.

-The build scripts will run doxygen as part of the build.
+The build scripts will also run doxygen as part of the build if doxygen is installed.

 ## Installing